magicleap/developer-portal-docs/docs/guides/native/getting-started/command-line-workflow.md

 </Tabs>

 :::info
-If you receive errors that the `Vulkan_LIBRARY` is missing, make sure you have [Vulkan](https://www.lunarg.com/vulkan-sdk/) installed on your machine.
+If you receive errors that the `Vulkan_LIBRARY` is missing, make sure you have the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) installed on your machine.
 :::

 ## Building the Application Framework